kivicko/accounting/README.md

 Used Spring Boot v2.2.6 / Created project with Spring Initializr

+This project is a showcase of not only hibernate optimistic lock mechanism, but also unit & integration test usage

 # About Project
 This project is basically player withdraw / credit operations by api at its minimum.